Date: July, 2019 | Category: Proofreading | Author: Ryan Szporer

 Packaging will always have its drawbacks, but it remains a necessity, even in the face of what many might see as a potential trend in the making and threat to the industry: packaging-free stores.

 In theory, the idea is great.
 Customers can bring their reusable containers to the store and fill them up with bulk items, reducing their carbon footprint on the environment in the process.
-However, in practice, there are a few hang-ups with the concept that must be resolved before it becomes widespread if the fad does ever even get to that point.
+However, in practice, there are a few hang-ups with the concept that must be resolved before it becomes widespread if the fad ever even gets to that point.

 1. What About Items that Require Packaging?